ami-iit/bipedal-locomotion-framework/README.md

 # :page_facing_up: Mandatory dependencies
 The **bipedal-locomotion-framework** project is versatile and can be used to compile only some components.

-The minimum required dependencies are `Eigen3` and `iDynTree`.
+The minimum required dependencies are `Eigen3`, `iDynTree` and `spdlog`.
 If you want to build the tests please remember to install `Catch2`.
 If you are interested in the python bindings generation please install `python3` and `pybind11` in your system.

 # :orange_book: Exported components